 The B♭ trumpet is suitable for any beginner musician and most professional requirements.
 You should have no problem finding a tutor or learning to play B♭ trumpet due to its popularity.

 Other instruments like the trumpet, such as the flugelhorn or cornet, require specific mentoring, which can be harder to find.
 Students of the trumpet typically explore other derivative styles of trumpets after years of first playing the B♭ trumpet.
 That’s how I transitioned to playing the French horn.

 What’s the typical price range for a B♭ trumpet?

-Trumpets can range significantly in price from beginner to professional instruments.
-You can typically find a new trumpet selling for $300 or even less at a secondhand store.
+Trumpets can range widely in price from beginner to professional instruments.
+You can typically find a new student trumpet, like the popular Jean Paul USA TR-330, selling for around $200 or even less at a secondhand store.
 Professional trumpets start around $1,000 but can fetch tens of thousands of dollars.